-Your Plan requires Prior Approval for certain services even when you use Participating Providers.
+Your Plan requires Prior Approval for certain services even when you use Participating Providers .
 They appear on the list later in this section.
 Your Plan does not require Prior Approval for Emergency Medical Services.

 Blue Cross Participating Providers should get Prior Approval for you.
-If you use a Non-Participating Provider or an out-of-state Participating Provider (BlueCard Provider), it is your responsibility to get Prior Approval for services that require Prior Approval under your Plan.
+If you use a Non-Participating Provider or an out-of-state Provider, it is your responsibility to get Prior Approval.
 Failure to get Prior Approval could lead to a denial of benefits.
 If you use a Blue Cross Participating Provider and the Provider fails to get Prior Approval for services that require it, the Provider may not bill you.